Jewellery of the Berber cultures: Modern changes

 In the second half of the 20th century, the traditional lifestyles of the rural Berbers underwent important changes.
-Notwithstanding the constant modernization in the rural regions of the Maghreb, migration from the countryside to the cities and to other countries has been increasing steadily.
+Notwithstanding the constant modernization in the rural regions of the Maghreb, migration from the countryside to the cities and other countries has been increasing steadily.
 Berber jewellery thus lost its original meaning, and demand as well as traditional production came to a standstill.
-Art historian Cynthia Becker reports from her field studies in rural areas of southern Morocco during the 1990s that merely few Berber women still wore silver jewellery on a daily basis, and that traditional dress and jewellery were only worn during wedding ceremonies, where these traditions have played an important role before.
+Art historian Cynthia Becker reports from her field studies in rural areas of southern Morocco during the 1990s that merely few Berber women still wore silver jewellery daily, and that traditional dress and jewellery were only worn during wedding ceremonies, where these traditions have played an important role before.

 According to most authors, however, contemporary Berber women have abandoned the use of traditional jewellery in favour of modern urban styles made of gold.
 Many pieces were sold to individual buyers travelling the area, and these in turn sold it on to the increasing number of antique and tourist shops in the cities.
 Today, most customers are tourists or collectors from abroad, while in contemporary art, Berber jewellery is used to "express a nostalgic and idealized vision of the past".

 In the early 2000s, Moroccan visual artist Amina Agueznay used historical silver pieces of the Berber tradition with her own additions to create her contemporary jewellery, such as a silver pendant and necklace with a traditional engraving on one side and a modern application on the other.